Unlock Nature’s Best - Discover Our Range of

 • Toenails that lift or are completely separated from the nailbed

-As you monitor your symptoms, you might wonder how to know if toenail fungus is dying.
+As you monitor your symptoms, you might wonder what does toenail fungus look like and how to know if toenail fungus is dying.
 This is an important question because it can help you gauge the effectiveness of your treatment.
 When toenail fungus is dying, you may notice that the discoloration is fading and the nail is starting to return to its normal color.
 The thickness of the nail may also decrease.
 However, it’s important to continue your treatment until all symptoms have completely disappeared to ensure the fungus.

 Advanced Symptoms of Toenail Fungus